wodowiesel/PiFunk/README.md

 [License Guideline](LICENSE.md) under Open-Source GPLv3.0

-Would appreciate being named in the source
+Would appreciate being named in the source.